 Kenneth C. Frazier, our company’s chairman of the Board, president and chief executive officer, is the only company executive serving on the Board.
-As of May 24, 2016, Leslie A. Brun has been elected to serve as the Board’s independent lead director.
+Leslie A. Brun serves as the Board’s independent lead director.
 As lead director, Mr. Brun confers with management on matters involving the Board and serves as a liaison to shareholders on investor matters.
 Mr. Frazier is not a member of any of the Board’s committees; only independent directors serve on those committees.

 For additional details on our Board’s leadership structure, please see our company’s 2017 Proxy Statement (pages 28–34).

 Our company’s chairman, president and chief executive officer, Kenneth C. Frazier, is accountable to the Board.
-Our company’s Executive Committee, an internal management committee of company executives who report directly to Mr. Frazier, meets monthly and as needed to review our progress and to attend to other matters affecting our company.
+Our company’s Executive Committee, an internal management committee of company executives who report directly to Mr. Frazier, meets regularly to review our progress and to attend to other matters affecting our company.

 We regularly communicate with our shareholders to better understand their perspectives, and have established a shareholder engagement program that is proactive and cross-functional.
 Throughout the year, members of Investor Relations, the Office of the Secretary, Human Resources, and the Office of Corporate Responsibility along with other subject-matter experts within the company, engage with our shareholders to remain well-informed regarding their perspective on current issues, as well as to address any questions or concerns.
 These teams serve as liaisons between shareholders, members of senior management and the Board.
-This open and constructive dialogue with our shareholders has led us to make certain governance- and compensation-related changes over the past few years, including the adoption of proxy access, lowering of the threshold required for shareholders to call special meetings, and a change in the design of the long-term incentive plan.
-For additional details on shareholder engagement, please see our company’s 2016 Proxy Statement.
+This open and constructive dialogue with our shareholders has led us to make certain governance- and compensation-related changes over the past few years, including the adoption of proxy access, lowering of the threshold required for shareholders to call special meetings and various changes in the design of the long-term incentive plan.
+For additional details on shareholder engagement, please see our company’s 2017 Proxy Statement.